Jaime Magalhães: Club career

 Born in Porto, Magalhães was 14 when he joined local FC Porto's youth system.
 He made his senior debut four years later, as the northerners were coached by Austrian Hermann Stessl.

 Magalhães was an important player in the 1983–84 season, with Porto finishing second to S.L.
 Benfica in the Primeira Liga and also reaching that campaign's UEFA Cup Winners' Cup final; in the following year he scored a career-best 11 goals, as the club managed to end in the top position in domestic competition.

 Magalhães had several offers to leave Porto, but ultimately stayed and won a total of seven leagues, adding in 1987 the European Cup and playing the entire final against FC Bayern Munich.
-Under Bobby Robson he became a fringe player, and left in the 1995 summer having appeared in well more than 300 official matches; a move to another side in the north, Leça FC, was then arranged, but he retired at the end of the campaign after the modest team retained their top flight status, but with the player contributing rarely.
+He became a fringe player under Bobby Robson, and left in summer 1995 having appeared in 408 official matches; a move to another side in the north, Leça FC, was then arranged, but he retired at the end of the campaign after the modest team retained their top-flight status, but with the player contributing rarely.

 Magalhães was chosen by Portuguese sports newspaper Record as one of the best 100 Portuguese football players ever.